 Note: Only fields that are set as Active in Details Panels Settings are available for selection as columns on the page.

 To view or edit the capability details, click its name in the grid.
 The following fields are available:

 - State indicates where in the development process the capability is.
-If the Map Process Steps to States option is enabled on the Value Stream page, then when you set a state and save the capability, the process step will be changed based on its association with the capability’s state.
+If the Map Process Steps to States option on a process flow is enabled, then when you set a state and save the capability, the process step will be changed based on its association with the capability’s state.
 If you select the state with no process step mapped, the process step will be changed to the last process step of the previous state (for all states except for the first one in the list) or the first process step of the second state (for the first state in the list).

 - Type is used to indicate the type of requirement, for example, business, architecture, enabler (for non-architectural capabilities used to support upcoming business requirements), or non-functional.
 This serves as a way for specialized resources to easily see items they should be focusing on.

 - MVP drop-down menu requires selecting whether the capability is a part of the minimal marketable feature.
 This option is critical for optimal flow and impact.